Massey University Archives: Collections

 Classifynder Series 3A automated digital microscope, developed at Massey University in 2013 for palynological analysis.
 This example is held at the University Archives.

-The formats of physical and digital materials held include records, photographs, publications, films and other audiovisual formats, architectural drawings and site plans, and museum objects.
+The formats of physical and digital materials held include records, photographs, publications, films and other audiovisual formats, artworks relating to the history and development of the university, architectural drawings and site plans, and museum objects.

 In 2016, the University Archives, together with Massey University Library’s Special Collections, implemented the online platform Recollect to make their collections available in digital format to researchers.
 Their instance of the platform is called Tāmiro.